-In July 2017, the program comes under the auspices of Mendocino College, after 35 years with College of the Redwoods.
+In July 2017, the program came under the auspices of Mendocino College, after 35 years with College of the Redwoods.
 In practice this means that students from 2017 onwards will register with, pay fees to, and graduate from Mendocino College.
-There will no change at all to the internal workings of the program, the facilities, the staff or curriculum.
-(Summer classes in 2017 will still be run by College of the Redwoods.)
+There has been no change at all to the internal workings of the program, the facilities, the staff or curriculum.

 Visiting the school